mango314/math-blog/2017/README.md

 For me school has always been an issue.
 Is school relevant or is it just busy-work the teachers force you to do.
 A lot of advanced theories amount to fluff.
-If you look in the middle of the article, there's always a bunch of integrals or algebra or geometry or whetever, organized in different ways.
+If you look in the middle of the article, there's always a bunch of integrals or algebra or geometry or whatever, organized in different ways.

 Communications is a good issue.
 YouTube has become even more feasible than ever.
 I've been saying this for the good part of more than a year.